directus/directus/docs/getting-started/quickstart.md

 For quick prototyping and local developments, you can initialize a new Directus project using the CLI command:
 `npm init directus-project`.

 This will prompt you to choose a database client and path.
-You'll also create your first admin user.
+Go ahead to create your first admin user.

 To start up Directus locally, run `npx directus start`.